maktrix16/w261_hw14/README.md

 ##Who is working on what
 Anant - working on 14.4 (implemented GBDT on local)
-Arthur - working on 14.4 (putting Anant/Marguerite's GBDT code into AWS)
+Arthur - working on 14.4 (converted Marguerite's GBDT code into AWS with small data set)
 Doug - completed 14.2
 Kasane - working on 14.3/14.4
 James - working on 14.4 (implemented FFM on cloud); completed hw14.3